Skip to content

 To protect your application from DDoS attacks with Shield Standard, it's a best practice to follow these guidelines for your application architecture:

-- Reduce the attack area surface
+• Reduce the attack area surface.

-- Monitor application behavior
+• Monitor application behavior.

-- Create a plan for attacks
+• Create a plan for DDoS attacks.

 Reduce the attack area surface